February 28th

 Commentary:

-Respect for women is imbibed into the culture over many eons.
-Their roles as mother, daughter, wife, sister or friend have always been highly respected from time immemorial.
-Their constant sacrifices, incessant toil for those around and most importantly, their compassion and patience have always been revered.
-Every being's life begins in the womb of a woman.
-A mother nurtures and nourishes the child more than she does her own life.
+Every being's life begins in the womb of a female.
+As a mother, she nurtures and nourishes the child more than her own life.
 As a wife, she takes care of the entire household.
-As a daughter, she binds the whole family, keeping it together.
+As a daughter or sister, she binds the whole family and keeps it together.
 In any role, she forgives the follies of her loved ones and showers them with her unconditional love.

 pada vigrahaH: